The Important Differences Between Part-Time and Full-Time Hours You Need to Know

 Higher payroll and benefits costs: Because of overtime rules and Affordable Care Act (ACA) requirements, you may need to pay them more for their work and have to offer health insurance.

-It’s important to understand how the hours employees work impact federal laws and what applies to them.
-We’ve broken down some to consider carefully when managing your team.
+It’s important to understand how part time vs. full-time hours impact federal laws and what applies to them.
+We’ve broken down some important laws to carefully consider when managing your team.

-If you have 50 or more FTEs, then you’ll be on the hook for either providing health insurance that meets the ACA minimum requirements or making an employer-shared responsibility payment.
+If you have 50 or more FTEs, you’ll have to either provide health insurance that meets the ACA minimum requirements or make an employer-shared responsibility payment.
 If you have under 50 FTEs, you’re considered a small business, which means you don’t have to offer health insurance (but you still can if you want to).

 Fair Labor Standards Act (FLSA)